How would you feel if you found out that coffee is much more than just a warm, energizing, and delicious beverage?

 Your #1 Source of Antioxidants

-The answer?
+That's right.
 Coffee is the number one source of antioxidants in most Americans’ diets.¹

-That’s right.
 Most people get more free-radical-fighters from coffee than from vegetables and fruit combined.
 Does that mean coffee has more antioxidants than other foods?
 Not necessarily.
-Coffee ranks 11th in antioxidants per serving.² We just drink so much of it that it has become our primary dietary source!

 Coffee is also a source of vitamin B2, B5, manganese, potassium, and other vitamins and minerals.